ursatile/css4eng/210-backgrounds-colors-and-composition.md

 {% example css-gradients-with-stops.html elements="style, body" iframe_style="height: 15rem;" %}

+For the `linear-gradient` function, you can specify the *direction* of the gradient, as an angle,

 There's also a repeating version of each gradient:

 {% example css-repeating-gradients.html elements="style, body" iframe_style="height: 15rem;" %}